without a home or without permanent housing: a homeless refugee.

 Some of these young men are sex workers, homeless, and drug users.

-Earlier this month the Vatican announced the installation of free showers for the homeless in public bathrooms in the city-state.Pope Bids Refugees to EU ‘Bienvenido’; Europe Says ‘Non’ | Candida Moss | November 30, 2014 |DAILY BEAST
+Earlier this month the Vatican announced the installation of free showers for the homeless in public bathrooms in the city-state.Pope Bids Refugees to EU ‘Bienvenido’; Europe Says ‘Non’ | Candida Moss | November 30, 2014 | THE DAILY BEAST

-Rome charities estimate that there are around 8,000 homeless people in Rome.Pope Francis Raffles Off His Swag to Help the Poor | Barbie Latza Nadeau | November 18, 2014 |DAILY BEAST
+Rome charities estimate that there are around 8,000 homeless people in Rome.Pope Francis Raffles Off His Swag to Help the Poor | Barbie Latza Nadeau | November 18, 2014 | THE DAILY BEAST

 British Dictionary definitions for homeless

 having nowhere to live

-(as collective noun; preceded by the)the homeless
+(as collective noun; preceded by the): the homeless